tbklang/tlang/small_doc_modules.md

 > Note, the module you specify on the command-line will have its directory used as the base search path for the rest of the modules.
 Therefore specifying `a.t` or `b.t` is fine as they reside in the same directory whereby `niks/` can be found ut this is not true if you compiles `niks/c.t` as that would only see the search directory from `niks/` downwards - upwards searching does **not** occur

-## Structure of a program

-The *program*, as mentioned prior, is what holds all the associated *modules*.
-We shall now take a look at some of the internals of this type.

-## Structure of a Module

-TODO: Not sure if this should be here, but eh, maybe worth it

 ## Module management

 The *module manager* is responsible for maintaining a list of so-called *search paths* and being able to take a query for a given module (by name) and attempt to find it within said *paths*.